Effects of Near-Field Hydrodynamic Interactions on Bacterial Dynamics Near a Solid Surface: Simulation Model

 where $\mathbf{e}_{a}=\mathbf{D}_{1}$ is the unit vector that indicates the direction of the flagellar axis.
 The specific expressions of these matrix elements are detailed in Appendix A. The resistance matrix for a spherical cell body near a solid surface can be written as~\cite{Dunstan2012,Liu2025D}

 Detailed expressions of these matrix elements are provided in Appendix B.

 The scalar functions $\bar{Y}_{\parallel}^{A}$, $\bar{Y}_{\perp}^{A}$, $\bar{Y}^{B}$, $\bar{Y}_{\parallel}^{C}$, and $\bar{Y}_{\perp}^{C}$ of the resistance matrix of the cell body are plotted in Fig.~\ref{fig:fig2}.
 It is evident that these functions are strongly dependent on the reduced height $h/R_{b}$.
-In particular, the function $Y_{\perp}^{A}$ is approximately $10$ times larger than its value in the bulk fluid at $h/R_{b}=0.1$, and diverges as $h/R_{b}$ approaches $0$.
+In particular, the function $Y_{\perp}^{A}$ at $h/R_{b}=0.1$ is approximately $10$ times larger than its value in the bulk fluid ($h/R_{b}\to\infty$), and diverges as $h/R_{b}$ approaches $0$.
 The bacterial diffusion coefficient, $D=k_{B}T/\mathcal{R}$, where $k_{B}$ is the Boltzmann constant, $T$ is the absolute temperature and $\mathcal{R}$ is the resistance matrix.
-As bacteria approach the surface, their resistance increases, resulting in a decrease in their diffusion coefficient and effectively suppressing their mobility.
-The functions $Y_{\parallel}^{A}$, $Y_{\parallel}^{C}$, and $Y_{\perp}^{C}$ also increase as $h$ decreases, indicating that the bacterial velocities decrease closer to the surface.
+As bacteria approach the surface, their resistance increases, resulting in a decrease in their diffusion coefficient and effectively suppressing their motility, as shown in Appendix C. The functions $Y_{\parallel}^{A}$, $Y_{\parallel}^{C}$, and $Y_{\perp}^{C}$ also increase as $h$ decreases, indicating that the bacterial velocities decrease closer to the surface.
 The function $Y^{B}$ characterizes the hydrodynamic coupling between rotational velocity and force, which can result in "nose down" configurations~\cite{Das2015,Sipos2015,Petroff2015,Bianchi2019,Liu2025A}.

 In addition to the HIs, the DLVO force is also present between the cell body and the surface.
-The DLVO force comprises the sum of the van der Waals (vdW) force and the electrostatic (ele) force~\cite{Sharma2003,Hong2012,Liu2025D}:
+The DLVO force comprises the sum of van der Waals (vdW) force and electrostatic (ele) force~\cite{Sharma2003,Hong2012,Liu2025D}:

 where $h$ is the closest distance between the cell body and the surface.
 The expressions for the van der Waals (vdW) force and the electrostatic (ele) force are given by~\cite{Sharma2003,Hong2012,Liu2025D}: